Need-to-Know A-Z Index

 - On day 6 or later, provided that you test negative via an antigen test on day 5 or later, you remain asymptomatic or your symptoms have improved and you are fever-free for at least 24 hours without medication, and you have received clearance from the COVID Support Team.
 If you are cleared prior to day 10, you are required to wear a medical grade mask indoors at all times and outdoors when around others through day 10.
 (Those who test positive on their antigen test on day 5 or later are automatically required to complete a 10 day isolation.)

 The Library is open for all those approved to access campus -- no reservations required.
 To learn more about in-person services, click here.
 Please note, study spaces should still be reserved in advance -- to do so, click here.

 Lion Health Check

-Visitors who are approved to access campus must continue to complete the Lion Health Check prior to entering LMU.
+Up until April 30, 2022, visitors who are approved to access campus must continue to complete the Lion Health Check prior to entering LMU.